itskingori/pesapal-gem/README.md

     $ gem install pesapal

-For Rails, you need to run the generator to set up some necessary stuff:
+For Rails, you need to run the generator to set up some necessary stuff (create initializer and config.yml file):

     rails generate pesapal:install